Peacemaker Gravel Framesets

 Rear: SRAM 32mm Part No.: 00.5318.005.006 (now included with frameset purchase.)

 To run 160mm rotors front and rear, you'll need the following flat mount adaptors:

 SRAM Rear Part No.: 00.5318.018.001

-Peacemaker's can be special ordered to accept Shimano Di2 wiring.
+Peacemaker's can be special ordered to accept Shimano Di2 wiring for 2X drivetrains (1X drivetrains do not need to be special ordered).
 Meaning, the stock framesets don't have an extra hole in the frame that a non-Di2 user will have to plug.

 In addition you will need a Pro Di2 Seatpost Battery Holder in 27.2.
 These can be purchased quite easily and range in cost from $13 to $20 depending on who you buy them from: